Firestark/project/README.md

 <img src="./logo.svg" width="250" align="center" vertical-align="top">

 Firestark is a **non MVC PHP7 framework** which separates business logic from implementation logic.
-Firestark achieves this separation by giving you a special architecture that completely rids the business logic from outside dependencies.
-Instead the implementation logic is responsible for dependencies and speaks with the businesses logic to make a working application.
+Firestark achieves this separation by giving you an application architecture that completely rids the business logic from outside dependencies.
+In firestark's application architecture the implementation logic is responsible for dependencies and speaks with the businesses logic to make a working application.
 This way the business logic is a very simple and readable layer to work in.

-- A simple todo application example can be found [here](https://github.com/firestark/todo)
-- An example project can be found [here](https://github.com/firestark/goalstark)

 ```php
 <?php